 As is often the case in a small village, Richmond doesn't have a public transportation system that people use for their commute.

-The overall education level of Richmond is somewhat higher than in the average US city of 21.84%: 26.09% of adults 25 and older in the village have at least a bachelor's degree.
+The percentage of people in Richmond who are college-educated is somewhat higher than the average US community of 21.84%: 26.09% of adults in Richmond have at least a bachelor's degree.

 The per capita income in Richmond in 2022 was $38,341, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $153,364 for a family of four.
 However, Richmond contains both very wealthy and poor people as well.